KTH/devops-course/contributions/demo/cwing/README.md

 Multiple users should be able to use seperate terminal environments at the same time.
 This could obviously be used in the same way as a Katacoda playground, but could easily be altered to just have a place where only you could access your favorite terminal workplace environment, customized to your specification.
 Could also prepare customized images for demos/presentations needed to be performed, without needing to bring and plug-in your own computer.

+### Concerns
+My main concern is how well the free tier services available might be quite deterimental to how responsive the terminals will be, especially with multiple users, but I would not think it is the fault of the idea.
+Could alternatively publish the website on my own desktop instead of AWS/Azure(will still be how it is done in the actual demo) during the 5th, but will see if it will be needed or not.